MileHacker Logo

 • Rider Switch: One adult waits with non-riders while the rest ride.
 They switch places, allowing the waiting adult to ride without re-entering the full queue.

-• Baby Care Centers: In both parks, these centers offer quiet changing tables, nursing areas, and supplies for purchase.
+• Baby Care Centers: In each of parks, these centers offer quiet changing tables, nursing areas, and supplies for purchase.

 • Stroller Rental: Available at the parks if you do not bring your own.